pawamoy/website/_drafts/2018-03-18-django-auth-server-for-shiny.md

 python djangoapp/manage.py runserver localhost:8000
 ```

-And try to go http://localhost:8000 to see if the app is running.
+And try to go to `http://localhost:8000` to see if the app is running.

-## Wrapping the Shiny app into a Django-powered page
+### Injecting the HTML contents in an Iframe
 At this point you should have the following tree:

 ```tree